IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - convert IGDBAPI.search_for_games() to use 'where' statements instead of offset to get around the 5000 item offset limit
- - Switch 'limit' value in IGDBAPI.search_for_games from 100->500 (the API max)
- - As of this commit, scraper.py can scrape and save all 128,853 games currently on IGDB
+ - Update scraper.py to use command line arguments.
+Now you have to run `python scraper.py -g` for it to run .compile_games_db() and save it

 #### What is still in development?
 Known Issues?
  - nothing to report